BlockchainDevelopmentCompany/USA-TokenTaxonomyAct/README.md

 # USA-TokenTaxonomyAct
-Here hosts the Token Taxonomy Act in Markdown form to collaborate on modifying US Federal Laws for a holistic approach to distributed ledger assets
+This repository hosts the Token Taxonomy Act in Markdown form to collaborate on modifying US Federal Laws for a holistic approach to distributed ledger assets

 The Token Taxonomy Act was introduced by D-Darren Soto and R-Warren Davidson to the 115th US Congress as HR 7356.
 It was introduced at the end of the Congressional session and will need to be reintroduced to the 116th or future Congress.